Skip to main content

 Suggested by:

-Elizabeth J. Green (Col ’81) Summer activity: Midsummers party.
+Elizabeth J. Green (Col class of ’81) Summer activity: Midsummers party.

-Michelle Luby Mehfoud (Educ ’89) Midsummers!
+Michelle Luby Mehfoud (Educ class of ’89) Midsummers!
 Parking Lot Party at the Preston Avenue Apartments with Ralph Sampson.
 Good times!

 Working Out